dvm14/final_pi_puzzle/README.md

 | `total_rounds` | `3` | Rounds per game |
 | `pass_threshold` | `2` | Minimum rounds correct to win |
 | `emotion_confidence` | `0.20` | Min confidence for emotion prediction |

----

-## Gesture detection

-`detect_gestures()` in `game.py` is currently a stub — it always returns `None` for both hands.
-Replace it with the real MediaPipe implementation when ready.
-The rest of the game will work without any other changes.